 - OCP – Part F Gospel Rock Neighbourhood Plan

-The Official Community Plan Update has established a new vision for the future of Gibsons:
+The Official Community Plan Update established a vision for the future of Gibsons:

 Gibsons will continue to be a welcoming, sustainable community that offers residents and visitors an outstanding quality of life in a spectacular natural environment.
 We will ensure this beautiful town retains its seaside village character for the enjoyment of all and we will nurture our unique cultural heritage and natural assets while supporting opportunities for our local economy.